A new approach to an old language

-Read the paperIf you have used DCC in your teaching or research, please cite the papers:
+Read the press releaseIf you have used DCC in your teaching or research, please cite the papers:

 This paper investigates supervised fine-tuning of large language models (LLMs) to improve their pedagogical alignment in computing education, addressing concerns that LLMs may hinder learning outcomes.
 The project utilised a proprietary dataset of 2,500 high quality question/answer pairs from programming course forums, and explores two research questions: the suitability of university course forums in contributing to fine-tuning datasets, and how supervised fine-tuning can improve LLMs’ alignment with educational principles such as constructivism.
 Initial findings suggest benefits in pedagogical alignment of LLMs, with deeper evaluations required.